gcsrilanka/My-Site/README.md

 :one: Check out to `feedback` branch.

-:two: Inside Feedback folder, create a new markdown file with the name `YourGitHubHandle.md` with content copied from [MyFeedBack.md](Feedback/MyFeedBack.md)
+:two: Inside Feedback folder, create a new file with the name `YourGitHubHandle.md` content copied from [MyFeedBack.md](Feedback/MyFeedBack.md)

 :three: Add your feedback and make another pull request.